 The European Commission proposed the Omnibus package in February as part of its simplification agenda to boost the EU’s competitiveness and reduce compliance burdens on companies, especially SMEs.

 By early summer, the Council of the EU had expressed support for the stop-the-clock mechanism but introduced changes to the scope.
-Specifically, the Council pushed to raise the threshold for the CSDDD to cover only companies with 5,000 employees (up from the 1,000-employee initial proposal) and changed a turnover threshold for the CSRD.
+Specifically, the Council pushed to raise the threshold for the CSDDD to cover companies with 5,000 employees (up from the 1,000-employee initial proposal) and changed a turnover threshold for the CSRD.
 Within the European Parliament, lawmakers had been sharply divided on how the EU sustainability rules should apply.
 Left-leaning parties pushed for smaller cuts to the regulations, while the far-right countered that the CSRD and CSDDD should be abandoned altogether.

 A Test for the EU